shahincsejnu/kubernetes-stuffs/README.md

 Collection of the resources sequentially for learning kubernetes.

+## Kubernetes

+Kubernetes is container orchestration tools.
+It offers three most important facilities :

+- High Availability or No Downtime
+- Scalability or High Performance
+- Disaster Recovery - Backup and Restore

 ## Instruction for using this repo

 At first fork this repo, then go through the resources sequentially as they are given.
 Everytime when you complete a tutorial tick the checkbox by giving `x` in the `- [ ]` eg. `- [x]` and then push that to your forked repo, by this way you can track your progress.